 Setting the NTP Service on a Host¶

-Enter a valid time server and click Ok.
+Check the Enable box and enter a valid time server and click OK.

 Setting a vCenter Appliance to Auto-Start¶

 Use the following procedure to set a vCenter Appliance to start automatically:

 In the vSphere Web Client, select the host then select Configure > Virtual Machines > VM Startup/Shutdown.
 Click the Edit button.

 The Edit VM Startup and Shutdown Configuration window displays.
 Select the vCenter Server, then click the Move To button to move that virtual machine up to the Automatic section of the appliance table.
 Then click the Edit button.

 Set Startup Delay to 0

 Click Ok to apply the configuration settings.

 The vCenter Web Client may not reflect these configuration changes immediately.
 Either click the Refresh icon or a different configuration group and return to the current setting.